Rah-Rah-Mitra/ip/README.md

 What burdens shall we catalog today?

+## Features

+### Trivia

+_"The ancient archives of knowledge await your exploration."_

+Delve into the archives of ancient wisdom and test your knowledge across various realms.
+For even after a thousand years, there is always more to learn.

 ## Setting up in Intellij

 Prerequisites: JDK 17, update Intellij to the most recent version.